Running with Docker¶

 If you haven’t used Docker before, you might want to learn more about Docker, images, and containers.
 Docker’s Getting Started documentation is a good resource.

-This command downloads a weekly build of the LSST Science Pipelines, starts a container, and opens a prompt:
+This command downloads a current version of the LSST Science Pipelines Docker image (see also Finding images for different LSST Science Pipelines releases), starts a container, and opens a prompt:

-Then in the container’s shell, load the LSST environment and set up a top-level package (
+Then in the container’s shell, load the LSST environment and activate the

 source /opt/lsst/software/stack/loadLSST.bash setup lsst_distrib